noaione/yuusha-shoukan-ln/sources/v13/chapter5.md

 [That’s why, ummm...
 It may be selfish of me, but can we just forget about what happened tonight?]

-After I had expressed my intentions, I quietly waited for Neun-san’s words.Neun-san stared at me for a few moments... and letting out a small sigh, she smiled.
+After I had expressed my intentions, I quietly waited for Neun-san’s words.
+Neun-san stared at me for a few moments... and letting out a small sigh, she smiled.

 [...I understand.
 Let’s both forget what happened tonight.]